 CDC and FDA Study Finds More Than 2 Million Teens Use E-Cigarettes

+A new national survey has found that more than 2 million U.S. teens use e-cigarettes, with 25% saying they vape daily.
 According to a CNN news report, a survey conducted by the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) showed record uses of e-cigarettes.
+Teens have continued getting a hold of vaping devices, even with many middle and high school students forced to stay home through the pandemic.

 What the Survey Found

-The survey also showed that about 85% of the students used flavored vapes especially fruit, candy, mint, and menthol flavors.
+The survey also showed that about 85% of the students used flavored vapes, especially fruit, candy, mint, and menthol flavors.

 Need for Action